Zingiber mioga

 culturalUses

-Young shoots and flower buds are used as a delicacy and garnish in Japanese cuisine (e.g., miso soup, pickles).
+Buds and young shoots are eaten fresh, pickled, or tempura and used as garnish in Japanese cuisine (e.g., miso soup, sushi).
+Also grown ornamentally.

 Care